rishabh-zeo/zeotap-web-sdk-docs/my-docs/docs/gtm/SetupGuide/triggers.md

 Once your trigger is created and linked to the Zeotap Collect Tag, the tag will begin to send event data as configured.

-You can refer the [offical GTM documentation](https://support.google.com/tagmanager/answer/7679316?hl=en) to learn more about triggers.
+You can refer the [offical GTM documentation](https://support.google.com/tagmanager/answer/7679316?hl=en) //todo update the link to learn more about triggers.